 The Border Terrier is also hypoallergenic with a relatively short coat, so grooming won’t be too much of a problem.
 They don’t need an exuberant amount of energy, like with other terriers, but a daily walk and some human interaction will suffice.

-Highlights: Intelligent, Friendly, Cheerful
+Highlights: Smart, Friendly, Cheerful

 But what truly makes the Papillon a low maintenance dog is how clean they are.
 These dogs do not have a strong dog odor.
 Plus, they tend to do their own grooming.
 However, you’ll want to regularly check their ears, as they can get infected.

-Highlights: Clever, Playful, Courageous
+Highlights: Clever, Playful, Brave

 Dachshunds need about 30 minutes of exercise a day.
-But because of their iconic short legs and elongated bodies, a Dachshund can’t actually exercise too much.
+But because of their iconic short legs and long bodies, a Dachshund can’t actually exercise too much.
 Otherwise, it may lead to potential spinal injuries that can become serious with old age.

 RECOMMENDED: 40 Dashing Dachshund Mixes